|

 • There is no need to keep reeds inside a closed case at any time.
 Mold will grow on them as soon as they are exposed to air.

-See also How To Clean Enamel Paint?
+See also How To Clean Chickens Sims 4

 7. Soak reeds in a hydrogen peroxide solution: